rjanalik/CSCS-VCUE-140-mpi-nvidia/README.md

 ```

 ## Conclusion
-It seems we can blame the nvidia MPI library (libmpi_nvidia.so.12), as we can see the same problem with different compilers (`cc` wrapper on the node and `mpicc` in a container).
+It seems we can blame the nvidia MPI library (libmpi_nvidia.so.12), as we can see the same problem with this library even when using different compilers (`cc` wrapper on the node and `mpicc` in a container).